-The data underlying the figures and conclusions in academic papers could be suitable for reuse for researchers in our field of critical raw materials, mainly related to alternative recycling processes.
+The data underlying the figures and conclusions in academic papers could be suitable for reuse for researchers in our field of Adaptive reuse.

 FAIR data

 2.1.
 Making data findable, including provisions for metadata: Will data be identified by a persistent identifier?